calvinsettachatgul/athena/vim/readme.md

 ### Editing
 ------------------------------

-Command mode
+Normal mode

 *Note:* Navigation for left down up right.
 Must be in command mode press continuously to repeat.

-Returns to Command mode
+Returns to Normal mode

 * x delete one character under the cursor and stays in command mode
 * r replace one character under the cursor with another character